-Strategic Plan
+Strategic Priorities

-With the approval of the Strategic Plan in 2019, the Board committed to annually reviewing the plan, and any progress made to advance the plan.
-The plan identifies five strategic priorities that are aligned with the Ministry's vision for student success.
+The strategic plan identifies five strategic priorities that are aligned with the Ministry's vision for student success.
 Each priority outlines goals, strategies, and measures which sets direction for the organization and provides guidelines for evaluation.
-At the start of the school year, the Board discussed options for reviewing the plan and reporting on the measures.

 Due to the need to redirect efforts to manage operations during the Covid-19 pandemic, reporting on the specific goals, strategies, and measures outlined in the strategic plan are delayed.
-Reporting for 2020/2021 is currently being restructured to better support reporting on the strategic plan for the 2021 report.
-To view a copy of the Strategic Plan visit mpsd.ca > Board of Education > Mission, Vision and Strategic Plan or click here.